 We constantly monitor for various constituents in the water supply to meet all regulatory requirements.
-For this testing period one violation was found (we are well below all Maximum Contaminant Levels), our water comes from a safe and reliable source.
-The violation was late reporting of a monthly report, this was an error on our part and for this we are sorry, the report has been sent in and we are in full compliance.
+For this testing period two violations were found (we are well below all Maximum Contaminant Levels), our water comes from a safe and reliable source.
+The violations were for late or not reporting, this was an error on our part and for this we are sorry, we will return to compliance once we sample this year.
+Nitrate above 10 ppm is a health risk for infants and caretakers should seek physician advice, our water is well below this standard.
 Our water meets or exceeds all standards for drinking water.